 What is the Cool Roof Rating Council?

-The Cool Roof Rating Council (CRRC) was formed in 1998 in order to develop the most accurate methods for evaluating the solar reflectance and thermal emittance of roofing products and to share that information with the public.
+The Cool Roof Rating Council (CRRC) was formed in 1998 to develop the most accurate methods for evaluating the solar reflectance and thermal emittance of roofing products and share that information with the public.
 The CRRC has collected solar reflectance and thermal emittance data for more than 2,000 products and has set standards for cool roof products based on reflectance, emittance, and solar reflectance index (SRI).

 Reflective light-colored roofs, such as Sika Sarnafil’s EnergySmart Roof, are being recommended by both the scientific and environmental communities to help mitigate temperature increases in buildings and surrounding areas and improve air quality.